Hi

 One of the most important things to remember when taking surveys is to watch out for attention-check questions.

-These questions are designed to ensure that you pay attention and answer honestly.
+These questions are designed to make sure you pay attention and answer honestly.

 disqualified.